woleet/woleet-weblibs/README.md

 - verify the integrity and timestamp of files anchored by third parties using [Chainpoint 1.0](http://www.chainpoint.org/#v1x) compatible receipts,
 - compute the SHA256 hashes of any file (even larger than 50MB).

+Note that these libraries don't rely on the Woleet API (except for the **`woleet.verify.WoleetDAB(file)`** function) and so don't require any Woleet account to be used, nor the availability of the Woleet service.
+They only need to read Bitcoin transactions, which by default is done using the Woleet API, but can be configured to use other independent providers like [blockcypher.com](https://blockcypher.com).

 # Building Woleet Web libraries

 Type `./build.sh` on the project's root to: